 During her time owning Greenway, it was used for holidays including summer and Christmas and she and her husband undertook a number of improvements to the property.

-He enjoyment of the Greenway was interrupted by the Second World War when the property was requisitioned by the Government.
-Members of the US costaguard were billeted in the house and left their mark in the form a mural in the library which appears to relate their experiences in the War.
+Her enjoyment of the Greenway was interrupted by the Second World War when the property was requisitioned by the Government.
+Members of the US costaguard were billeted in the house in the run up to the D Day Landings and left their mark in the form a mural in the library which appears to relate their experiences in the War up to the point they arrived at Greenway.
+After the war the Government did offer to remove the mural but Agatha strongly believed it should stay as it was an important part of the houses's history.